National Congress Party (Sudan): 2010 election

 Despite his international arrest warrant, President Omar al-Bashir remained the leader of the NCP and its candidate in the elections held between 11–15 April 2010, the first election with multiple political parties participating in ten years.
 His political rival was Vice President Salva Kiir Mayardit, who was also a leader of the Sudan People's Liberation Army (SPLA) and subsequently became President of South Sudan.
 As a result, the NCP won 324 out of 450 seats in the legislative elections and its candidate Omar al-Bashir was re-elected with 68.24% of the popular vote in the presidential elections.

 Downfall

-Mass demonstrations began in December 2018 and ultimately ousted Omar al-Bashir in April 2019.
+Mass demonstrations began on 19 December 2018 and ultimately ousted Omar al-Bashir on 11 April 2019.
 After a transitional government came into power in November, it passed a decree that placed a 10-year ban on political activities for the NCP, confiscated its properties and assets, and removed its members from public institutions.